Spatially tunable spin interactions in neutral atom arrays

 First, we aim to reveal the induced flop-flop interactions by choosing our detuning symmetric $\Delta^\uparrow=-\Delta^\downarrow$, to cancel the flip-flop terms.
 We map the spatial dependence of the interactions by preparing the atoms at different distances and angles.
 We do not observe significant single spin flips, confirming the suppression of single-atom Raman processes.
 The $J^{++}$ interaction leads to pairwise spin-flips, which we observe in our setting between nearest neighbors.
-The distance dependence of the pairwise spin flips is shown in Fig.~\ref{fig:fig2}, where we scan the atoms' distances at $\theta = \unit[90]{^\circ}$ and Rabi couplings of $(\Omega^{\uparrow}, \Omega^{\downarrow})=2\pi\cdot \unit[(0.52, 0.36)]{MHz}$.
+The distance dependence of the pairwise spin flips is shown in Fig.~\ref{fig:fig3}, where we scan the atoms' distances at $\theta = \unit[90]{^\circ}$ and Rabi couplings of $(\Omega^{\uparrow}, \Omega^{\downarrow})=2\pi\cdot \unit[(0.52, 0.36)]{MHz}$.
 The experimental data and the amplitude-scaled theoretical expectation are overall in good agreement.
-Differences in theory and experiment emerge from several line-broadening effects, such as the finite size of the atoms' thermal wavepacket in radial and axial direction in the traps (Supplementary Information), which results in an averaging over a range of atom pair separations and angles.
-A second, equally important, effect is caused by the line shifts due to tweezer-to-tweezer inhomogeneities.
-In addition, laser phase noise limits the dressing time \cite{Festa2022}.\\ We additionally map out the angular dependence of the flop-flop interaction for a fixed distance of $\unit[5.6]{\mu m}$ and Rabi couplings of ($\Omega^{\uparrow}, \Omega^\downarrow)=2\pi\cdot\unit[(0.55, 0.30)]{MHz}$.
+Differences in theory and experiment emerge from several line-broadening effects, such as the finite size of the atoms' thermal wavepacket in radial and axial direction in the traps (Supplementary Information), which results in an averaging over a range of atom pair separations and angles within the radial ground state wavepacket size of $\sigma^0_\text{rad}=\unit[0.15]{\mu m}$ and the axial thermal wavepacket size $\sqrt{2}\sigma^0_\text{ax}\sqrt{k_B T / \hbar \omega_\text{ax}}\approx \unit[0.86]{\mu m}$ for the axial trapping frequency $\omega_\text{ax} = 2\pi \cdot \unit[1.7]{kHz}$.
+A second, equally important, effect is caused by the line shifts due to tweezer-to-tweezer inhomogeneities which result in an average trap depth difference of $\overline{\left|\Delta U\right|} = h \cdot \unit[(10.6 \pm 1.6)]{kHz}$.
+In addition, laser phase noise currently limits the dressing time due to a 20-fold increased scattering rate appearing as atom loss~\cite{Festa2022}. \\ We additionally map out the angular dependence of the flop-flop interaction for a fixed distance of $\unit[5.6]{\mu m}$ and Rabi couplings of ($\Omega^{\uparrow}, \Omega^\downarrow)=2\pi\cdot\unit[(0.55, 0.30)]{MHz}$.
 In this measurement, we cross a singularity in the spin-spin coupling at $\theta \approx \unit[30]{^\circ}$ caused by a Rydberg pair state resonance.
-We reproduce a peaked interaction around this resonance, shown in Fig.~\ref{fig:fig2}d, while the broadening effects explain the weak atom loss by direct Rydberg excitation on resonance~(Supplementary~Information). \\
+We reproduce a peaked interaction around this resonance, shown in Fig.~\ref{fig:fig4}d, while the broadening effects explain the weak atom loss by direct Rydberg excitation on resonance~(Supplementary~Information). \\